aditipandey16/Kredily/README.md

 The status gets updated in the employee details page as well.
 SQLite Database is used for this application.

+Only one table having fields id, name, designation, department, date_of_joing, attendance_date, is_present columns are created which serves all the purpose.

 THANKYOU AND LOOKING FORWARD TO WORKING WITH KREDILY AND DEVELOPING BETTER APPLICATIONS AND GAINING MAXIMUM KNOWLEDGE.